Parvalbumin

 It has three EF hand motifs and is structurally related to calmodulin and troponin C. Parvalbumin is found in fast-contracting muscles, where its levels are highest, as well as in the brain and some endocrine tissues.

+Structure

 Parvalbumin is a small, stable protein containing EF-hand type calcium binding sites.
 It is involved in calcium signaling.
 Typically, this protein is broken into three domains, domains AB, CD and EF, each individually containing a helix-loop-helix motif.
 The AB domain houses a two amino-acid deletion in the loop region, whereas domains CD and EF contain the N-terminal and C-terminal, respectively.